cms-tau-pog/TauFW/PicoProducer/README.md

 * `outdir`: Directory to copy the output pico files from analysis jobs.
 * `nanodir`: Directory to store the output nanoAOD files from skimming jobs (e.g. on EOS, T2, T3, ...).
 * `picodir`: Directory to store the `hadd`'ed pico file from analysis job output (e.g. on EOS, T2, T3, ...).
 * `nfilesperjob`: Default number of files per job.
+This can be overridden per sample (see below).

 Defaults are given in [`config/config.json`](config/config.json).
 Note the directories can contain variables with `$` like